mypaint/mypaint/README_WINDOWS.md

 source on Windows.
 See [windows/README.md][1] for detailed instructions.

-The remainder of this document describes a manual process intended for developers.
+The remainder of this document describes a manual process intended for developers and testers.

 ## Manual building and testing

 This document describes building a native Win32 MyPaint using MSYS2's MinGW-w64.
-The resultant script and its extension DLL must be run with MSYS2's native Python build.
-Running it depends on external libs like GTK3 packaged by the MSYS2 team, all of which also reside in the native `/mingw32` tree.
+The resultant script and its extension DLL must be run with MSYS2's own Python build for the target system (/mingw32 or /mingw64).
+Running it depends on external libs like GTK3 packaged by the MSYS2 team, all of which are also installed into the target system.

 The only supported method for running MyPaint with these instructions is from the command line.